 Breastfeeding and low blood sugar

-There are two measures that should be introduced in hospital practices after birth and whose absence is causing many mothers to stop breastfeeding even though they had originally intended to breastfeed.
+There are two measures that should be introduced into routine hospital practices after birth and whose absence in the vast majority of hospitals is causing many mothers to stop breastfeeding even though they had originally intended to breastfeed.

-First, babies should be skin to skin with their mothers immediately after birth.
+First, babies should be skin to skin with their mothers as soon as possible after birth, not only premature babies but all babies.
+Even many babies who are showing signs of difficulty adjusting to the outside environment, especially these babies, often will improve their adaption if skin to skin with the mother.
+Skin to skin contact between the mother and baby should be considered both normal and also, a therapeutic measure and skin to skin contact be given the chance to help improve a baby’s adaptation to the outside environment.
 It is proven that a baby who is skin to skin with his mother maintains blood sugar levels better than a baby who is not or who is in an incubator.
-Skin to skin contact, without the baby being dressed obviously, should be routine postpartum care for the first few hours after birth.
+Skin to skin contact, without the baby being dressed, obviously, should be routine postpartum care for at least the first few hours after birth.
 Not only does the baby maintain his blood sugar better, but also, is much more stable with regard to his heart rate, respiratory rate and blood pressure.

 As well, skin to skin contact after birth provides an opportunity for babies to start breastfeeding and getting breastmilk from the breast soon after birth.
 Breastmilk is another way to help maintain blood sugar levels in the baby, much better than formula.

 Secondly, mothers should be shown how to know whether their baby is getting breastmilk from the breast – that is to be able to tell whether the baby is drinking well or not.
 If the baby is drinking well, the mother should be re-assured; if the baby is not drinking well, then the first step to take is to improve the breastfeeding and help the baby get more milk from the breast.